AN OVERVIEW OF THE PURCHASING PROCESS

 This document regularizes any construction or renovation work carried out on a property without having acquired the necessary required administrative permits.

-6. Certificate of Use and Occupancy (“Certificato di Agibilità)
+6. Certificate of Housing Suitability (“Certificato di Agibilità)

 7. Rights of First Refusal (“Diritti di Prelazione)